zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 Marnie says they got a rate – a price, even lower t han their low season rate.
 “Low season” is the time of year when there are few  customers, there aren’t very many people traveling to that area.
 Minnesota’s lo w season would be in the wintertime; because it’s so cold no one would want to go there.
 The low season for other places will depend upon the weather and o ther things.

 George says, “Everything sounds good, but…”  Marnie  interrupts him and says, “It’ll be our home away from home.”
 This vacation rental will be our home away from home, meaning it will feel just like home; you  will feel very comfortable there.
-She says, “Units this close to the beach ar e scarce, and this one is really affordable.”
+She says, “Units this close to the beach are scarce, and this one is really affordable.”
 Something that is “scarce” (scarce) i s something that is rare, not common, difficult to find.
 There are other meaning s of “scarce,” take a look at our Learning Guide for some additional explanations .
 We also have some additional explanations of the word “sleep,” which you will find in the guide as well.

  Marnie says this vacation unit – this vacation rent al is very affordable.
 Something that is “affordable” has a low price; it’ s inexpensive, it doesn’t cost a lot of money.
 George says, “A little too affordabl e, if you ask me,” meaning maybe the price is so low because it isn’t very goo d quality.
 He’s worried about how good the unit is, and he is, we might say, susp icious; he has doubts about why the price is so low.
 He says, “You said that i t’s just $60 a night?”
 Marnie says, “That’s right (that’s correct).”
 George says , “Are there any taxes or cleaning fees?”
 A “cleaning fee” (fee) is money th at you pay in addition to your rent, meaning extra, to have the rental unit cleane d when you are done.
 Many people who have vacation rentals will charge you a fee to stay there each night plus a cleaning fee, which might be $25, it might b e $100; you have to ask.

 Marnie says she didn’t ask about cleaning fees or t axes.
 George then asks, “Do they require a refundable deposit?”
 A “deposit,” i n this case, is money that you give to someone in case something goes wrong, in ca se you break something.
 That way they have some money from you in case you pay for it at least they have your deposit.
 If you don’t break anything, th en you get your deposit back when you leave.
 A “refundable deposit” means that let’s say I decide to book a unit for June and it is currently February.
 Well, I decide that in March I don’t want to go but I have already given them a $500 deposit.
 A refundable deposit is one which they say, “Okay, no problem.
 You cancelled, we’ll give you your money back.”
 Some places may have a nonrefundable deposi t, meaning if you cancel, especially if you cancel, say, a month or two weeks  before the date that you are supposed to arrive you do not get your deposit back .

 Marnie didn’t check about a refundable deposit.
 Ge orge then says, “Then maybe it’s too good to be true.”
 “To be too good to be t rue” means it appears to be very good, but there are some problems with it that are not immediately obvious; there are some disadvantages.
 If someone says they will sell you their car for $100 and the car is new, that’s too good to be true; the re’s probably something else wrong here that should make you be a little suspici ous.
 George says, “Before we get too excited, let’s go read the fine print.”
 “F ine (fine) print” refers to typically the legal language in a contract or agreement; some times it is printed in a very small size – a very small font size.
 We call that fine print when it’s printed very small so you can almost not read it – you can barel y read it.
-You may see an advertisement in the newspaper that says that you c an buy a new television for $50, but then if you look at the bottom of the adve rtisement in very small print – in very small size lettering – it will say, well, o nly if you also buy a $25,000 car.
+You may see an advertisement in the newspaper that says that you can buy a new television for $50, but then if you look at the bottom of the adve rtisement in very small print – in very small size lettering – it will say, well, o nly if you also buy a $25,000 car.
 That would be an example of reading the fine print to get all of the details of this offer or this sale.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]